Harjas12/Flix/README.md

 ## Notes

-The biggest challenge while creeating this app was learning how to use table view controller, and custom table view cells.
+The biggest challenge while creating this app was learning how to use table view controller, and custom table view cells.

 ## License